IPv6 Tracking Interfaces Lose IPv6 Address in Certain Cases

 I am rebooting again to try to watch if it reoccurs on a DHCP6 renewal.
 That will take some time.

-#5 Updated by Chris Linstruth about 2 months ago
+#5 Updated by Chris Linstruth almost 2 years ago

 The fix for #9115 has made this much better but I still see these issues: